This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • How do you get diphtheria?

-Usually through inhaling infected droplets spread by coughing or sneezing.4 It is also transmitted by prolonged close contact with someone infected with the bacteria which cause the disease, including sharing items such as cutlery, clothing or bedding.1
+Usually spread through coughing or sneezing.
+It is also transmitted by close contact with someone infected with the bacteria which cause the disease, including sharing items such as cutlery, clothing or bedding.3

 • Which countries are affected by diphtheria?

-Common in many countries in Asia, the Middle East, eastern Europe, the Caribbean and the South Pacific (see map), while outbreaks have also been reported in other countries.1,4
+Common in many countries in Asia, the Middle East, eastern Europe, the Caribbean and the South Pacific (see map).1,4

 • What are the symptoms of diphtheria?

-The main symptom is a grey/white membrane (coating) in the throat which can lead to difficulty in breathing or swallowing.1,4 It can also cause fever, sore throat and swollen glands in the neck.1
+The main symptom is a grey/white coating in the throat which can lead to difficulty in breathing or swallowing.
+It can also cause fever, sore throat and swollen glands in the neck.3

 • How serious is diphtheria?

-Severe diphtheria can cause difficulty breathing which can be fatal.4 There may also be serious effects on the heart and nervous system.6 It can require a stay in hospital and you may need to get prompt treatment with antibiotics and antitoxin.4
+Severe diphtheria can cause difficulty breathing and can be fatal.3 There may also be serious effects on the heart, kidneys and nervous system.5 You may need to get prompt treatment with antibiotics and antitoxin.3

 • Can I prevent getting diphtheria?